National Guard troops in LA is latest in long history of deployments during civil rights protests

 Trump said that federalizing the troops on Saturday was necessary to "address the lawlessness" in California.
 Newsom said Trump's order was a "complete overreaction," used to "purposely inflammatory and will only escalate tensions."

-Some of the previous National Guard deployments have preserved peace amid violent crackdowns from local law enforcement or threats from vigilantes, but sometimes they have intensified tensions among people who were protesting for civil rights or racial equality.
+Some previous National Guard deployments have restored peace after violent crackdowns from local law enforcement or vigilante violence, but sometimes troops have intensified tensions in communities and with people who were protesting for civil rights or racial equality.

 Here is a look at some of the most notable deployments: